 Manage your Amplitude Data settings

-In the Settings page, you can:
+On the Settings page, you can:

-- Name your project, and specify the naming conventions you use for events and properties
+- Name your project and specify the naming conventions you use for events and properties.

-- Specify whether you require team reviews for all changes to main
+- Specify whether you require team reviews for all changes to main.

-- Set the Amplitude projects for your environments
+- Set the Amplitude projects for your environments.

-- Add integrations
+- Add integrations.

-- Generate API tokens
+- Generate API tokens.

-- Delete your Amplitude Data project
+- Delete your Amplitude Data project.

-Make sure you’ve configured your settings before setting up your first Amplitude Data project.
+Configure your settings before setting up your first Amplitude Data project.

 Roles and permissions in Amplitude Data